-During your studies you will be made aware of any volunteering or employment opportunities in Edinburgh's vibrant festivals, events, tourism and hospitality sectors.
+Volunteering or employment opportunities in Edinburgh's vibrant festivals, events, tourism and hospitality sectors.
 Throughout the academic year and during the busy summer festivals season in Edinburgh there are numerous opportunities to get involved with such opportunities [...].
 As well as these opportunities [...] we have excellent industry contacts within Edinburgh and Scotland's tourism and festivals and events sectors.
 For example, all eleven of Edinburgh's Festivals' Directors are regular Visiting Professors.
 We have numerous other industry and professional contacts across the sector who contribute to teaching.
 (University publication)